-I am Tim Cocrane and I am the Certified Athletic Trainer (AT) at Potomac Falls High School.
-This is my 6th year serving in this capacity at PFHS.
+I am Damian Pulos and I am the Certified Athletic Trainer (AT) at Potomac Falls High School.
+This is my 1st year serving in this capacity at PFHS.
 Previously, I spent 2 years working as an AT for Fairfax County Public Schools.
-I received my Bachelor’s degree in Athletic Training from Longwood University in 2011 and Master’s degree in Rehabilitation Science from California University of Pennsylvania in 2013.
+I received my Bachelor’s degree in Health & Human Performance: Exercise Science from Ferrum College in 2014 and Master’s degree in Athletic Training from Shenandoah University in 2017.

 Most days, I arrive at school around 2 PM and the Athletic Training Room opens for evaluations and injury treatment at 4:03 PM unless there is a special consideration (concussion evaluation/follow up, extensive rehabilitation, parent meeting, etc).